Overview

 In order to be admitted to the Master of Design an applicant must have completed the following or equivalent:

-An Honours degree that is of relevance to design (such as Design - Graphic, Industrial, Product, Fine Arts, Cognitive Science/Psychology, Software Engineering, Computer Science, Computer Engineering); or
+- An honours degree that is of relevance to design (such as Design - Graphic, Industrial, Product, Fine Arts, Cognitive Science/Psychology, Software Engineering, Computer Science, Computer Engineering); or

 Media Design School requires the following items for an application to be considered:

-- Completed application form
+- Completed application form online

 - Statement of intent